okaxaki/objc2swift/README.md

 This project is still highly experimenal and does not aim to provide human-less conversion.
 However, the most of Objective-C code can be converted to proper Swift code with less compilation errors.

+Note: the author currently has no plan to support full features of Swift 3 or greater.

 ## Features

 - Generate good-looking Swift 2.1 code from Objective-C code.